basavarajsh98/SLiM/README.md

 ## State-wise Linear Modulation (SLiM): A Novel Approach for Steering Large Language Models

 State-wise Linear Modulation (SLiM) is a novel, efficient, and generalizable approach for steering large language models.
-SLiM fine-tunes an LLM(GPT-2) by injecting state information through SLiM layers, enabling precise and context-aware control over generated text.
+SLiM fine-tunes a language model (GPT-2) by injecting state information through SLiM layers, enabling precise and context-aware control over generated text.
 This method allows the model to adapt to a wide range of steering tasks with minimal data and retraining.

 ## Features